 Getting Your Installer

-Now you are free to re-install GameMaker from your License Page if you want the latest Stable release.
-Otherwise, if you want to go straight to Beta releases you can click the installer download link in the green version number heading at the top of http://store.yoyogames.com/downloads/gm-studio/release-notes-studio.html (this is the same file which is shown for the release notes inside the IDE also).
+Now you are free to re-install GameMaker from your License Page or you can click the installer download link in the green version number heading at the top of http://store.yoyogames.com/downloads/gm-studio/release-notes-studio.html.

 Steam users will need to install GameMaker Studio via their library as normal.